Mary Mackillop Memorial Chapel and Museum

 Apart from the Chapel, a museum has also been incorporated in the compound.
 This facility attracts busses of crowds and or tourists, both local and foreign, wanting to know more about the life of Australia's first saint.
 The museum is equipped with state of the art technological gadgets and facilities to help provide visitors with a truly transcendental experience to relive Mary Mackillops days.
 Her life story is weaved by the different sections of the museum.
 It is also divided in several buildings, each depicting a phase of Mary's life.

-Regardless of religious persuasion, it is a pleasant and interesting setting to spend some time for reflection and tranquility, purely from a historical point of view.
-Despite the abundance of activities other than spiritual retreat, Mary Mackillop Place is in fact a soothing resort which refreshes anyone with its divine calmness.